 Consider carefully prescribing gabapentin/pregabalin readily in patients on opiates and ensuring patients are regularly reviewed; particularly those on high dose opiates and those whom have evidence of misuse or overuse.
 Ensure notes clearly indicate reason for high dose opiates and indication is put on the repeat template below the drug.

-ontinue to monitor use of opiates carefully
+continue to monitor use of opiates carefully

 Assign each patient a designated GP; arrange initial treatment review and then amend repeat template to prompt 3 monthly reviews; ensure clear indication/problem read code linked with each medication; add reminders to home page alerting prescriber patient on >120mg morphine or evidence or overuse/misuse; re audit in 3 months